coder/docs/setup/kubernetes/aws.md

 If you are expecting to provision GPUs to Coder workspaces, you must use an EC2 instance from the [AWS Accelerated Computing instance family](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html).

+_Note: GPUs are not supported in Container-based Virtual Machine workspaces unless_ _running in a bare-metal Kubernetes environment._

 ## Preliminary steps

 Before you can create a cluster, you'll need to perform the following to set up